argoproj/argo-rollouts/docs/generated/notification-services/grafana.md

 3. Click "Add API Key"
 4. Fill the Key with name `ArgoCD Notification`, role `Editor` and Time to Live `10y` (for example)
 5. Click on Add button
-6. Store apiKey in `argocd-notifications-secret` Secret and Copy your API Key and define it in `argocd-notifications-cm` ConfigMap
+6. Store apiKey in `argocd-notifications-secret` Secret and Copy your API Key and define it in `<config-map-name>` ConfigMap

 ```yaml
 apiVersion: v1